Published on: August 20, 2020

 How Chemical Sunscreens Work

-Common chemical sunscreens are: oxybenzone, avobenzone, octisalate, octocrylene, homosalate, and octinoxate.
+A few common chemical sunscreens are: oxybenzone, avobenzone, octisalate, octocrylene, homosalate, and octinoxate.

 How Are Antioxidants Different Than Sunscreens?